wp-staging/wp-staging/readme.txt

 * Fix: Uninstall function can throw fatal error
 * Fix: Do not write sensitive information into debug.log if debug mode is active
 * Fix: Update notification shown even if there is no more recent version
+* Enh: Change authentication to a combination of nonces and access tokens
+* Enh: Show confirmation popup if user tries to send another support request within an hour
+* Dev: Improve tests performance
+* Dev: Add tests for database export and restore
 * Dev: Memory exhausted during tests
 * Dev: Prefix composer vendor libraries with PHP-Scoper
 * Dev: Add more unit and webdriver tests to improve QA
-* Enh: Change authentication to a combination of nonces and access tokens
-* Enh: Improve tests performance
-* Enh: Add tests for database export and restore